hermonochy/Rescueland/The Timeline of Resueland History.md

 With training and experiments underway, Rescuelanders developed comprehensive strategies for employing the FFG.
 Most Rescueland ships were now equipped with FFG.
 News of Rescueland's advancements in defence technology, FFG, reached neighbouring factions and former adversaries.
 Diplomatic conversations had to navigate concerns and collaborations concerning the newly unveiled power, reshaping the political landscape as alliances were tested and fortified.
 The discovery and harnessing of Force Field Gel became a defining moment in Rescueland's evolution into a formidable interstellar power.
 With innovative technology at their disposal, Rescueland not only enhanced its military might but also solidified its position as a leader in defensive capabilities.
 The implications of FFG extended beyond mere warfare, influencing strategies, alliances, and the very future of intergalactic relations as Rescueland stepped confidently into a new era of exploration and expansion.
 For a more detailed overview click [here](./The%20Technology%20of%20Rescueland%2C%20Computerland%20and%20it's%20surrounding%20Planets.md#force-field-gel-r).

+## 38 - 40 ADOTR: The Dispute Over FFG

+In the midst of the technological advancements brought about by FFG, disputes arose around the sharing of new technologies between Rescueland and their allies, leading to a minor conflict with the planets feeling slighted.
+Tensions rose in the form of sabotaged equipment and covert operations, but diplomatic interventions kept the situation from escalating into open warfare.

 ## 58 ADOTR: Discovery of Mutant Force Field Gel